 Suicide prevention policy in the UK has, in recent decades, developed and expanded considerably as concerns around suicide rates have intensified.
-In England it has, since September 2012, taken the form of an integrated Government strategy – Preventing Suicide in England: a cross-government outcomes strategy to save lives – whose aim, principally, is to prevent people from taking their own lives.
-Since 2017 it has included a commitment to reduce the rate of suicides in England by 10% by 2020/21, which the Government will measure against the rate of registered suicides in 2015.
+In England it has, since September 2012, taken the form of an integrated cross-Government strategy – Preventing Suicide in England: a cross-government outcomes strategy to save lives – whose aim, principally, is to prevent people from taking their own lives.
+Since 2016 it has included a commitment to reduce the rate of suicides in England by 10% by 2020/21, which the Government will measure against the rate of registered suicides in 2015.

-Given the cross-Government nature of the UK Government’s Strategy, which is also, to varying degrees, a feature of strategies developed by the devolved administrations, this briefing paper then proceeds to a consideration of each of the policy areas upon which suicide prevention plans touch individually, taking each in turn.
+Given the cross-Government nature of the UK Government’s Strategy, which is also, to varying degrees, a feature of strategies developed by the devolved administrations, this briefing paper considers of each of the policy areas upon which suicide prevention plans touch individually, taking each in turn.
 These are: